Geometry in the entanglement dynamics of the double Jaynes-Cummings model: Introduction

-The present work is organized as follows: In section \ref{mf} we present the physical model, the time evolution for the two classes of states, $|\psi_0\rangle$ and $|\phi_0\rangle$ ; Next, in section \ref{Din_emara}, we determine the entanglement (quantified by concurrence), and construct the diagram $C_{ij} \,\mathrm{x}\, C_{kl}$ showing that whenever a conic is found its eccentricity is related to the {\it predictability} as defined in \cite{bergou}; In the following section \ref{Sup_Emara} we show the existence of an entanglement surface for the dynamics of the pairs of concurrences involving the same {\it qubit} and justify why the curves of the diagrams $C_{ij} \,\mathrm{x}\, C_{kl}$ will be over that surface; In section \ref{hiper_esfera} we find an inequality which describes the entanglement dynamics of all qubit pairs.
+The present work is organized as follows: In section \ref{mf} we present the physical model and the time evolution for the two classes of states, $|\psi_0\rangle$ and $|\phi_0\rangle$ ; Next, in section \ref{Din_emara}, we determine the entanglement (quantified by concurrence), and we construct the diagram $C_{ij} \,\mathrm{x}\, C_{kl}$ showing that whenever a conic is found its eccentricity is related to the {\it predictability} as defined in \cite{bergou}; In the following section, we show the existence of an entanglement surface for the dynamics of the pairs of concurrences involving the same {\it qubit} and justify why curves of the diagrams $C_{ij} \,\mathrm{x}\, C_{kl}$ will be over that surface; In section \ref{hiper_esfera} we find an inequality which describes the entanglement dynamics of all qubit pairs; In section \ref{sec6} we present how decoherence affects some of the conics and we conclude in section \ref{conclusion}.